-The 2022 Hyundai Ioniq 5 electric crossover has only just reached dealerships yet Hyundai is already close to launching a hotter version.
+The 2022 Hyundai Ioniq 5 electric vehicle, which mixes hatchback and crossover cues, only reached dealerships at the start of the year, yet Hyundai is already close to launching a hotter version.

-Our latest spy shots show a prototype for what's likely to be an Ioniq 5 tuned by the Hyundai N performance division.
+The latest spy shots and video show a prototype for an Ioniq 5 tuned by the Hyundai N performance division.

-Compared to the regular model, this potential Ioniq 5 N features lowered suspension, wider front and rear tracks, low-profile tires, and a new wheel design.
+Compared to the regular model, the Ioniq 5 N prototype features new fascias, lowered suspension, a wider track, and a new wheel design.
 Our spy photographer noted the brakes were also upgraded from the production model with larger calipers and rotors.
 The tester also appears to ride on a harder suspension, which indicates new shocks and springs.

-The Ioniq 5 N should ride on the same skateboard-style E-GMP dedicated EV platform as the regular Ioniq 5.
-The regular model is available with rear or all-wheel drive thanks to a single rear motor or a combination of front and rear motors, and the latter is the best bet for the Ioniq 5 N, in combination with the Ioniq 5's biggest battery, in this case a 77.4-kilowatt-hour unit.
+The Ioniq 5 N, or whatever it ends up being called, is based on the same skateboard-style E-GMP dedicated EV platform as the regular Ioniq 5.
+The regular model is available with rear or all-wheel drive thanks to a single rear motor or a combination of front and rear motors, and the latter is the best bet for the Ioniq 5 N, in combination with the Ioniq 5's biggest battery, in this case a 77.4-kwh unit.

-As for how much power is on tap, the related Kia EV6 provides some clues.
-The EV6's range-topping GT grade offers up 576 hp and 546 lb-ft torque, or enough for 0-60 mph acceleration in under 3.5 seconds.
-The regular Ioniq 5 tops out with 320 hp and 446 lb-ft.
+As for how much power is on tap, the related 2023 Kia EV6 GT provides some clues.
+The EV6's range-topping GT grade offers up 576 hp and 546 lb-ft torque, or enough for 0-60 mph acceleration in less than 3.5 seconds.
+The regular Ioniq 5 tops out at 320 hp and 446 lb-ft.

 Look for the Ioniq 5 N to arrive at dealerships late this year or early next as a 2023 model.
 Kia's EV6 GT is confirmed to reach dealers in the fourth quarter.